mozilla/zippy/docs/index.rst

 That is all faked out.
 It's up to the individual payment processor to implement that.

+**You should not** take zippy and just stick payment processing into it.
+We did not write this with production code in mind, it hasn't gone through security or performance checks.

 Are you interested in how *everything* works?
 Read about the :ref:`flow`.

 Here's how Zippy fits into the `Firefox Marketplace`_ infrastructure.